meduzen/cachemap/README.md

 ## Usage

-On top of the `Map` API come two methods:
+On top of the `Map` API come two methods: `add` and `remember`.

+Both are designed to create a new item in the cache, but only if the item key doesn’t already exist in the cache.

-- `CacheMap.add` is like `Map.set`, except it doesn’t update the value if the key already exists.
+- `CacheMap.add` is like `Map.set`: it does return the CacheMap instance, for fluent usage.
-- `CacheMap.remember` is similar, but for computed values.
+- `CacheMap.remember` returns the value from the cache if found, otherwise will add it and return it.
+It can accept a function as parameter: in that case, the result of the function is stored in the cache.

 ## Smarter getters with `remember`